 Lean Canvas – solving a problem?

 Before you decide to undertake the creation of a new product, feature, start-up, business or idea, try asking yourself this question: What Problem am I solving?
 Most new start-ups are unable to be successful as they waste time, effort and money developing the wrong product.
-A significant factor in this failure is because they are unable to fully understand the problem they are solving.
+A significant factor in this failure is that they are unable to fully articulate the problem they are solving.
 Once you understand the problem you will be able to clearly articulate and then define possible solutions.
-One method of helping start-ups or organisations with product development could be in the use of a Lean Canvas Model (an example of the model is detailed below), note the first box on the left is for defining the specific problem and next to it is the solution(s).
+One method of helping start-ups or organisations with product development could be the use of a Lean Canvas Model (an example of the model is detailed below), note the first box on the left is for defining the specific problem and next to it is the solution(s).

 Lean Canvas model example